r-raymond/nixos-mailserver/README.md

     };
   };

-  # User Let's Encrypt certificates
+  # Use Let's Encrypt certificates
   certificateScheme = 3;

   # Enable IMAP and POP3